New York Marriott Marquis: 2010s to present

 Marriott offered to pay $10.7 million for the hotel site in 2010, though this was unsuccessful.
 The guestrooms were renovated in 2011 and 2012.
 As part of the renovation, a restaurant called Crossroads was opened, and a lounge called the Broadway Lounge was also refurbished.
 By April 2012, the Kodak sign was no longer profitable and Kodak wished to sell its lease to the sign.
 Vornado Realty Trust signed a 20-year lease that August to redevelop the Marriott Marquis's retail space.
 The company planned to spend up to $140 million on upgrading the signage at the base and renovating the retail space.
 Vornado expected that the upgraded sign would be highly profitable.
 In 2013, Host Hotels & Resorts acquired outright ownership of the land under the Marriott Marquis from the Empire State Development Corporation (ESD), the parent organization of the UDC, for $19.9 million due to a clause in the renegotiation of the lease from the ESD in 1998.
 City comptroller John Liu sharply criticized the price, saying the site had a market value of $193 million.

 An enlarged electronic sign at the base was completed in November 2014.
 In September 2018, Vornado acquired the remaining 46 percent ownership stake in the Marriott Marquis's retail space from Host Hotels & Resorts for $442 million, giving Vornado full control of the retail space and exterior sign.
 At the time, the retail tenants included Invicta, Levi's, Sephora, Swatch, and T-Mobile.

-From the Marriott Marquis's opening, its workers had never been unionized.
 During the COVID-19 pandemic in 2020, in which demand for the hotel decreased greatly, Marriott decided to outsource all of its more than 850 foodservice-worker positions.
 In December 2020, Marriott notified all of the foodservice workers that they would be fired by the following March.
 The move led to protests from the laid-off workers and an investigation from the Attorney General of New York, and its remaining workers voted to unionize in early 2021.
+At the time, the hotel's workers had never been unionized.

-That August, Omnibuild completed a 16-month, $30 million renovation of the Marriott Marquis.
+A major renovation of the hotel began in the late 2010s.
+Omnibuild oversaw a 16-month, $30 million renovation of the Marriott Marquis.
 As part of the renovation, the bars, restaurants, meeting rooms, and ballrooms were upgraded, and a sky bridge measuring 240 ft long was installed at the ninth story.
 In addition, a boiler plant that converted gas to steam was installed.
-The Union Square Hospitality Group was selected to run the Marriott Marquis's foodservice operation.
-During late 2022, one of the Marriott Marquis's suites was re-themed to the musical Beetlejuice, which was being staged at the Marquis Theatre.
+The Union Square Hospitality Group was selected to provide food service to the Marriott Marquis's rooms.
+During late 2022, one of the Marriott Marquis's suites was rethemed to the musical Beetlejuice, which at the time was being staged at the Marquis Theatre.
+The Union Square Hospitality Group took over the hotel's revolving restaurant in late 2024, and Danny Meyer reopened the restaurant in February 2025 after a renovation.
+In addition, Vornado obtained a $450 million loan in April 2025, using the hotel's retail space and the Marquis Theatre as collateral; at the time, the property was free of debt.